OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/02-Neuromore.md

 Now you're able to view the signals from your output nodes in your Classifier!

-This sort of graphical programming (or [visual programming](https://en.wikipedia.org/wiki/Visual_programming_language)) also appears in very popular programs like [PureData](https://puredata.info/) and [MAX]( https://en.wikipedia.org/wiki/Max_(software)/) for more general puroses and [OpenViBE](06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md) and of course neuromore for EEG specific processing.
+This sort of graphical programming (or [visual programming](https://en.wikipedia.org/wiki/Visual_programming_language)) also appears in very popular programs like [PureData](https://puredata.info/) and [MAX]( https://en.wikipedia.org/wiki/Max_(software)/) for more general purposes and [OpenViBE](06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md) and of course neuromore for EEG specific processing.

 The basic idea is that a stream of data that originates at the input device can then be mapped, processed and transformed into outputs that are useful, informative or just plain cool.